adyxax/www/content/blog/ansible/syncthing-ansible-role.md

 ## Introduction

 I have been using [syncthing](https://syncthing.net/) for some time now.
-It is a tool to handle bidirectional synchronisation of data.
-For example I use it on my personal infrastructure to synchronise:
+It is a tool to handle bidirectional synchronization of data.
+For example I use it on my personal infrastructure to synchronize:
 - org-mode files between my workstation, laptop, a server and my phone (I need those everywhere!)
 - pictures from my phone and my nas
 - my music collection between my phone and my nas

 It is very useful, but by default the configuration leave a few things to be desired like telemetry or information leaks.
-If you want maximum privacy you need to disable the autodiscovery and the default nat traversal features.
+If you want maximum privacy you need to disable the auto discovery and the default nat traversal features.

-Also provisioning is easy, but deleting or unsharing stuff would require to remember what is shared where and go manage each device individualy from syncthing's web interface.
+Also provisioning is easy, but deleting or unsharing stuff would require to remember what is shared where and go manage each device individually from syncthing's web interface.
 I automated all that with ansible (well except for my phone which I cannot manage with ansible, its syncthing configuration will remain manual... for now).

 ## Why another ansible role